paddy-r/PSD-Analyser/README.md

 ## How to cite this repository

-- Copy or click the Zenodo link above, which has a corresponding DOI attached
+- Copy or click the Zenodo link above, which has a corresponding DOI attached, and construct your own citation that contains it
--
+- Depending on your style, your citation should look something like this: Rice HP (2022), *PSD Analyser: A set of Python/MATLAB tools for particle size distribution (PSD) analysis and visualisation*, Github code repository, DOI:
+- If you're unsure, please contact me

 ## References